luoheng23/ospath/README.md

 ```

 ## Installation
-Put the following string in the dependencies of your `Package.swift`
+Put the following code in the dependencies of your `Package.swift`.
 ```swift
 .package(url: "https://github.com/luoheng23/ospath", from: "1.2.0")
 ```